conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `boolean` Default: `true`

 If `true`, the stream will flush out the last bit of commits (could be empty) to changelog.

-*NOTE:* This is only supported when using streaming mode.

 ##### mainTemplate